I love the Amazon affiliate program.

 However, if you really want to have big success with affiliate marketing, you need to use a proven strategy and describing how to do that is hard in just one blog post.

-That is why I have a free online workshop where I teach you my proven 4-step system for making money with affiliate marketing.
+That is why I have a full course dedicated to teaching you how to make money with affiliate marketing where I teach you exactly how to make money with affiliate marketing.

 I am a huge fan of the Amazon affiliate program because it is so easy to use and so easy to make sales.
 Overall, for me, my Amazon affiliate review is overwhelmingly positive.